* ADP shows private-sector jobs gain lower than expected

 * Euro vulnerable before ECB meeting on Thursday

-NEW YORK, April 3 The dollar dropped across the
+NEW YORK, April 3 The dollar dropped against the

 created fewer jobs than expected and the pace of growth in the